xtrime-ru/antizapret-vpn-docker/README.md

       - ZAPRET_ENABLED=1
 ```

-If you use compose mode and the az-world node also suffers from DPI, enable it there too:
+If the `az-world` Swarm node also suffers from DPI, enable it there too:
 ```yaml
 services:
   az-world: